microsoft/SimpleStubs/Documentation/Tutorial.md

 ## Installation

-To install SimpleStubs, simply install the `Etg.SimpleStubs` NuGet package to your unit test project (also see Tips and Tricks section).
+To install SimpleStubs, simply install the `Etg.SimpleStubs` NuGet package to your unit test project (also see *Tips and Tricks* section for installation tips).

 Once installed, SimpleStubs will create stubs for all interfaces (`public` interfaces and optionally `internal` interfaces) in all referenced projects.
-No stubs will be generated for external libraries (dlls) but that's a feature we're considering.

-The generated stubs will be added to the `Properties\SimpleStubs.generated.cs` file which will be regenerated every time the project is built (the stubs will be generated before the build and will be compiled as part of the build, so you don't need to worry about any of that).
-Because the stubs are regenerated every time, modifying the stubs manually has no effect (if you really want to modify a stub, copy it to a different file).
+The generated stubs will be added to the `Properties\SimpleStubs.generated.cs` file and compiled as part of the build process.
+Because the stubs are generated, modifying the stubs manually has no effect (if you really want to modify a stub, copy it to a different file).

 **Important note for UWP**: Because of a limitation in NuGet support for UWP (see discussion [here](https://github.com/NuGet/Home/wiki/Bringing-back-content-support,-September-24th,-2015)), the `Properties\SimpleStubs.generated.cs` file will not be automatically added to UWP projects and must be manually added (simply add the file to the `Properties` folder of your test project).